Federal Changes to Health Coverage - Access Health CT openEnroll_start=11/01/2025

 About the federal changes

 President Trump signed the “One Big Beautiful Bill Act” into law on July 4, 2025.
-The United States Department of Health and Human Services (HHS) also issued the Final Rule on Marketplace Integrity and Affordability, published on June 25, 2025.
-And some of the additional subsidies (or tax credits) available to customers over the past several years are set to expire December 31, 2025.
+The United States Department of Health and Human Services (HHS) also issued the Final Rule on Marketplace Integrity and Affordability on June 25, 2025.
+And some of the additional subsidies (or tax credits) available to customers over the past several years expired on December 31, 2025.

 Changes Starting Plan Year 2025

-- Customers will have a shorter time period to verify their income after they enroll.
+• Customers will have a shorter time period to verify their household income after they enroll.
 Previously, customers had 150 days to verify their income and now they will have only 90 days to complete this verification.

-- Customers will now be asked to verify their income if tax data is unavailable and AHCT will let them know if they need to send documents to verify this information.
+• Customers will now be asked to verify their household income if tax data is unavailable and AHCT will let them know if they need to submit documents to verify this information.

-- Deferred Action for Childhood Arrival (DACA) recipients are no longer eligible for coverage through AHCT.
-Coverage through AHCT for DACA recipients is ending September 30, 2025.
+• Deferred Action for Childhood Arrival (DACA) recipients are no longer eligible for coverage through AHCT.
+Coverage through AHCT for DACA recipients ended September 30, 2025.

 Changes Starting Plan Year 2026

-- Customers with lower income (less than 150% of the Federal Poverty Level) will no longer qualify for a Special Enrollment Period based solely on income and must enroll during the Open Enrollment Period starting November 1, 2025, or through a Special Enrollment Period if they experience a qualifying life event.
+• Customers with lower income (less than 150% of the Federal Poverty Level) will no longer qualify for a Special Enrollment Period based solely on income and must enroll during the Open Enrollment Period from November 1, 2025, to January 31, 2026, or through a Special Enrollment Period if they experience a Qualifying Life Event.

-- Customers may not be eligible for financial help in a new year if they did not file their tax return for the previous year with the required information on the amount of financial help they received in that year.
+• Customers may not be eligible for financial help in a new year if they did not file their federal income tax return for the previous year with the required information on the amount of financial help they received in that year.

 Changes Starting Plan Years 2027 and 2028

-- The Open Enrollment Period will be shorter for plan year 2027.
+• The Open Enrollment Period will be shorter for plan year 2027.
 Customers who want to enroll in health insurance through Access Health CT will have less time to enroll for plans starting January 1, 2027.
 (This change does NOT impact Open Enrollment for 2026.
-The Open Enrollment Period for plan year 2026 will start November 1, 2025, and end January 15, 2026.
-Customers who enroll from November 1, 2025, through December 15, 2025, will have a plan starting January 1, 2026.
-Customers who enroll between December 15, 2025, and January 15, 2026, will have a plan starting February 1, 2026.)
+The Open Enrollment Period for plan year 2026 started November 1, 2025, and ends January 31, 2026.
+Customers who enroll by January 31, 2026 will have a plan starting February 1, 2026.)

-- Financial help for non-citizens will be limited starting in 2027.
-Eligible residents will include lawful permanent residents (green card holders), certain Cuban and Haitian entrants as defined under section 501(e) of the Refugee 12 Education Assistance Act of 1980, or people in the U.S. under a Compact of Free Associations.
+• Financial help for non-citizens will be limited starting in 2027.
+Eligible residents will include lawful permanent residents (Green Card holders), certain Cuban and Haitian entrants as defined under section 501(e) of the Refugee 12 Education Assistance Act of 1980, and people in the U.S. under a Compact of Free Associations.
 All other lawfully present non-citizens would be permitted to enroll in coverage but prohibited from receiving financial assistance.

-- Financial help will not be available to purchase a plan through AHCT for anyone who is not eligible for Medicaid because they did not meet the work requirements.
+• Financial help will not be available to purchase a health plan through AHCT for anyone who is not eligible for Medicaid because they did not meet the work requirements.

 What can you do to stay covered in a plan that works best for you and your family?